semanticsean/ATAT/contribute.md

 Token / credit counting regime.

+Response judgement by llm and new rules.
+Agent judge for whether or not to respond.
+Time throttling / don't respond if have responded within x amount of time.

 ### API Specific
 Pass custom LLM settings for each API call based on agent record details, e.g. add custom temp, max_tokens, etc. to each agent record; and write shortcode to control custom LLM controls through shortcode.